xhzdeng/crpn/README.md

     ./experiments/scripts/test.sh [NET] [MODEL] [DATASET]
     # NET is the network arch to use, only {vgg16} in this implemention
     # MODEL is the testing model
-    # DATASET points to your dataset, please refer the test.sh file
+    # DATASET points to your dataset, please refer the contents of test.sh
     ```
     Test outputs are saved under:
     ```